pantheon-systems/terminus-build-tools-plugin/README.md

 ### build:env:push

-The `build:env:push` command pushes code to an existing Pantheon site/environment.
+The `build:env:push` command pushes code in the current directory to an existing Pantheon site/environment.

 #### Command Options